A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Bounded geometry

-\begin{proof}[Proof of Proposition \ref{myAmazingTheorem}] It remains to show that $\circled{1}$ is a weak equivalence, i.e., that the relative homotopy groups $\pi_k(\circled{1})$ vanish for all $k\geq 0$.
+\begin{proof}[Proof of Proposition \ref{myAmazingTheorem}] It remains to show that $\circled{1}$ is a weak equivalence, ie, that the relative homotopy groups $\pi_k(\circled{1})$ vanish for all $k\geq 0$.
 This is clear for $k=0$ by definition.
 Such a homotopy class in $\pi_k(\circled{1})$ is represented by a bounded homeomorphism

 which is collared in the simplex direction and such that $g\mid_{\partial \Delta^k\times M\times V}$ is smooth.
 Therefore $g$ is smooth on (a neighbourhood of) $\partial \Delta^k\times M\times V$.
 We need to smooth $g$ outside of such neighbourhood in the $\Delta^k$-direction and preserving boundedness.
 For $r\in \Delta^k$, we will write $g_r\in \diff_\partial(M\times V)$ for $g\mid_{\{r\}\times M\times V}$.